Frostshake/WMVx/README.md

 - Vanilla & WOTLK to load npcs based on CSV export from vmangos / trinitycore - (currently using old WMV file)
 - Character
     - mount / unmount
-    - some sheathed weapons not rotated properly - e.g humans (WOTLK)
     - character hands not closing when attaching weapons
     - black eye lids on characters, humans have black eyes centers - strangely, toggling a 17xx geoset seems to solve the issue.
 - image export doesnt support render to texture